Karim-53/Compare-xAI/README.md

 # 1. Download
 All data are located in `data/`

-The list of shortlisted unit tests is in `data/01_raw/test.csv`.
+The list of shortlisted tests is in `data/01_raw/test.csv`.

 Info about explainers could be found in `data/03_experiment_output_aggregated/explainer.csv`